scylladb/scylladb/raft/README.md

   in which messages can be lost, reordered, retransmitted more than once, but not corrupted.
 Specifically, it's an error to deliver a message to a Raft server which was not sent to it.
-- storage should provide a durable persistent storage, which survives between state machine restarts and does not corrupt its state.
+- persistence should provide a durable persistent storage, which survives between state machine restarts and does not corrupt its state.
 - Raft library calls `state_machine::apply_entry()` for entries